elainechowqz/Sentiment-Analysis-of-Amazon-Reviews/README.md

-# Sentiment Analysis from Amazon Reviews
+# Sentiment Analysis of Amazon Reviews

 Classify Users' Sentiments from an Amazon reviews dataset, using Machine Learning.